EAI MobiQuitous 2022 will be held as a fully-fledged online conference (with an on-site possibility).

 Additional publication opportunities:

-- Full papers should be at least 12 pages in length.
+- Short papers should be 6-11 pages in length (excluding references).

 All conference papers undergo a thorough peer review process prior to the final decision and publication.
 This process is facilitated by experts in the Technical Program Committee during a dedicated conference period.
 Standard peer review is enhanced by EAI Community Review which allows EAI members to bid to review specific papers.
 All review assignments are ultimately decided by the responsible Technical Program Committee Members while the Technical Program Committee Chair is responsible for the final acceptance selection.
 You can learn more about Community Review here.